Awesome Andalucia holidays 2019 / 2020

 With Moorish architecture, vibrant culture, and a coastline full of picturesque beaches, there’s something for everyone on holidays to Andalucia.
 This large, southernmost region is the birthplace of quintessential Spain – bullfighting, flamenco dancing, and even tapas had their origins here.
-It’s divided into eight distinct provinces, from the capital of Seville to the ancient Jaén.
+It’s divided into eight distinct provinces, from the capital of Seville to the excellent Almeria.
 All eight are rich in culture and activities, so you’ll never be short of things to do in Andalucia, whether you’re visiting the Alhambra Palace in Granada, touring the Mezquita of Córdoba, or soaking up the Spanish sun on a beach in Costa de Almeria.
 With our top deals on flights and 7 nights holiday packages, even with that excellent all inclusive included, your holiday to Andalucia 2017 / 2018 can be a cheap one!

 Most popular hotels in Andalucia